AIDotNet/Windows-MCP.Net/README.en.md

 1. Check [Issues](https://github.com/xuzeyu91/Windows-MCP.Net/issues)
 2. Create a new Issue
 3. Participate in discussions
+4. Check [Wiki](https://github.com/xuzeyu91/Windows-MCP.Net/wiki) for more help

 ---

 **Note**: This tool requires appropriate Windows permissions to perform desktop automation operations.
 Please ensure use in a trusted environment.

+**Disclaimer**: When using this tool for automation operations, please comply with relevant laws, regulations, and software usage agreements.
+Developers are not responsible for any consequences arising from misuse of the tool.